 As well as screening and interviewing, leadership competencies should serve as a guide when conducting reference checks, setting goals, and ultimately making decisions about future promotion and development.
 Keep in mind that if you’re working with a recruiter, it’s important to communicate the core competencies that are important to the role early on to keep hiring activity aligned and provide them with any information that will help them find you the best candidate.

 While adopting a competency-based hiring model requires an investment of time and effort up front, it’s the secret to hiring better leaders that will give your organisation a competitive edge in a challenging market.

-To confidentially discuss an upcoming executive appointment or to learn more about how our executive search services could be utilised by your organisation, contact us today.
+To confidentially discuss an upcoming executive appointment or to learn more about how our Executive Search and Executive Recruitment services could be utilised by your organisation, contact us today.